 Remember to be thorough and systematic when using the 5W1H method.
 Take the time to gather all the information you need and analyze it carefully.
-And don't be afraid to ask for help or seek out additional resources if you need them.
+And don't be afraid to ask for help or look for additional resources if needed.

 5W1H Method Template

 Free and fully editable problem-solving PowerPoint Template

 Discover the Ultimate Tool for Mastering Decision-Making: Introducing the 5W1H Method PowerPoint Template! 🚀